shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 This only needs to be done **once for each memory card**.

-> **Note:** These drivers are included with the application, while the copyrighted POPStarter runtime files listed above are not.
+> **Note:** The POPSTARTER PS2 drivers are included with the application.
+The copyrighted POPStarter runtime files listed above are not included.

 ---